AntonyLeons/blog.leons.dev/_posts/2019-09-09-sirius-minerals.md

 Also a shout out to Hull Uni for letting me know through their [jobteaser platform](https://hull.jobteaser.com "Job Teaser").
 So the week after I got the job I moved to Scarborough for 2 months.
 Honestly it was a fast but 100% worth it for the experience I gained in those 2 months. <a name="Sirius"></a>

 # Sirius Minerals
 Sirius Minerals is a fertilizer development company.
-Most people would describe it as a mining company, and I wouldn’t blame them they own a mine, so it makes sense.
+Most people would describe it as a mining company, and I wouldn’t blame them they are developing mine, so it makes sense.
 They’re a start-up but a billion-dollar start-up so I was pretty excited to join the team.
 <div style ="text-align:centre">Every start up needs a ping pong table...</div>
 <img src="assets/images/sirius_social.jpg" alt="Social Space">